natefinch/npf/docs/API.md

 will be returned when this happens.

 In the `meta/any` GET bulk request, if some data requires authorization, the default behavior is to return an authorization required response.
-Clients not interested in non-public data can include a `ignore-auth=1` query so that only public information is returned.
+Clients interested in public data only can include a `ignore-auth=1` query so that only public information is returned.
 In this case, results requiring authorization (if any) will be omitted.